 Christine had some serious back problems which affected her mobility.
 Housing was also an issue, as the family had been targeted by locals as a result of her son’s behaviour.
 Her son was diagnosed as having ADHD and Learning Difficulties and his behaviour worsened.
 Her son ended up refusing to go to school.
 One of the daughters had an eating disorder, but was receiving help for this.

-During this time Christine was working part time for South London and Maudsley, a casual lecturer at University and was in the middle of 5 years of personal study.
+During that time Christine was working part time for South London and Maudsley, a casual lecturer at University and was in the middle of five years of personal study.
 She became overloaded and decided to leave her job.
 Despite this she had a relapse of a longstanding illness, Bi-Polar disorder, which had been controlled for many years and she was hospitalised.
 The children temporarily went into care.

 On her discharge Christine was facing debt and other issues so needed a lot of support.
 She started attending the Parent Carers Coffee Mornings at Carers Lewisham, where she could share her experiences with other parents in a situation similar to hers.
 A referral was made for the two girls to the Young Carers project.
 Also a Carers Assessment was arranged and she registered for our occasional respite service.
 We also advocated with the Housing department regarding a possible move.

 There were constant school issues with her son and we supported Christine at numerous education meetings.
-As there were so many professionals involved with the family Carers Lewisham requested a multi disciplinary meeting.
+As there were so many professionals involved with the family, Carers Lewisham requested a multi-disciplinary meeting.
 Her son went back into education with intensive behavioural management, and with help Christine sorted many of her other problems.
 We got a grant to provide some new household goods needing replacement.
 The girls have been involved with Young Carers activities and are awaiting individual mentors.
 Other agencies helped Christine sort out her finances.
-Her caring responsibilities however are increasing, as she now cares for her mother who has mobility problems, so we helped her apply for Disability Benefits and services.
+Her caring responsibilities however are increasing, as she now cares for her mother who has mobility problems, so we helped her apply for disability benefits and services.

 Christine is back to her bubbly self and has since graduated as a BSc Social Sciences.
-Life is still full of challenges but Christine is going on to start a Masters Degree in October.
-Well Done Christine!!
+Life is still full of challenges but Christine is going on to start a masters degree in October.
+Well Done Christine!

-“The support from Carers Lewisham laid the foundations for my motivation to carry on and succeed against the everyday challenges of a Carer.”
+“The support from Carers Lewisham laid the foundations for my motivation to carry on and succeed against the everyday challenges of a carer.”

 Kelvin and the Dementia Support

-Kelvin is caring for his 72 year old mother, who has been diagnosed with early stage dementia.
-This is devastating for his mother and him because she was very independent and now finds it difficult to perform certain tasks e.g dealing with correspondence, telephone conversations, retaining information.
+Kelvin is caring for his 72-year-old mother, who has been diagnosed with early stage dementia.
+This is devastating for his mother and him because she was very independent and now finds it difficult to perform certain tasks e.g. dealing with correspondence, telephone conversations, retaining information.
 Kelvin’s mother is in denial about her problem, making the situation more difficult for both of them.